Gesee-y/ReactiveECS.jl/README.md

 It’s a critical aspect of any ECS, and RECS doesn’t neglect it.
 Its partitioned table offers performance comparable to an archetype-based ECS.

 Partitions (symbolic archetypes) pack similar entities continuously in memory without indirections, enabling top performance and reducing pointer chasing.
 This also minimizes the need for frequent table switches, which is a common overhead in archetype-based ECS.

 This topic is discussed in more detail [here](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/doc/Achitecture.md).

+Benchmark have already been conducted against [Overseer.jl](https://github.com/louisponet/Overseer.jl) on 2 cases

+- **One system translating 100k entities with 1 components**: RECS took 163µs with vectorization,  623us without it vs 2.7ms for Overseer
+- **3 System performing differential calculation on 100k entities fir various movements**: RECS took 10ms without vectorization vs 12ms fir Overseer.

+You can read the full [article](https://juliadiscourse.com/discussion)

 ## Systems variant